-Over the last 7 years, the Physics results at both GCSE and A level have been excellent, with consistently 70-80% of students achieving A* to B grades at A level and A* to A grades at GCSE over this time.
-More importantyl we provide a high level of value added.
-In addition to excellent results, we offer extra enrichment with Gifted and Talented days, lecture visits, and an annual Year 13 trip to the Large Hadron Collider at CERN in Geneva.
+Over the last 10 years, the Physics results at both GCSE and A level have been excellent, with consistently 70-80% of students achieving Grades A* to B at A Level and 9 to 7 at GCSE over this time.
+More importantly, we provide a high level of value added.

 Course: Physics GCSE